aahawkes/powerMonitorSystem/README.md

 ```
 os.chdir(r"C:\Users\username\Miniconda3\envs\power_monitor_test\pico-python-master")
 ```
-4. Update line 19 to read the desired output Peak Negative Pressure of the ultrasound transducer.
-This will inform the user on what amplitude signal the generator will output.
+4. Update line 19 to read the desired output peak-negative-pressure (PNP) of the ultrasound transducer (how to obtain this value is described in Section 3).
-5. Lines 23-24, 54-55 will need to be updated every time the ultrasound transducer is recalibrated. *Steps on this process will be provided at the end of these instructions.*
+5. Lines 23-24, 54-55 will need to be updated every time the ultrasound transducer is recalibrated (steps on this process listed in Section 3).
 6. Lines 30-46 are the system variables that describe the ultrasound pulse sequence and match the inputs on the connected waveform generator.
 The variables provided in this script characterize a 300 millisecond pulse at 250 kHz with a pulse repitition frequency of 1500Hz and a duty cycle of 50%.
-The amplitude is determined by the calibrated values and reported to the user prior at the beginning of the script.
 The sampling frequency has been set to 5MHz, an appropiate sampling rate for this signal that produces a manageable amount data points for the PicoScope.**
 7. Press the Green Play Button at the top of the script

 ##### Monitoring longer stimulations